Abuka-Victor/DummyATM/README.md

 - Emmanuel

 # Program Algorithm
-N.B This is a dummy ATM software so the Name input serves as the Card input.
+N.B This is a dummy ATM software so the Account Number input serves as the Card input.
-1. Insert The Card(Your Name)
+1. Insert The Card(Your Account Number)
 2. Check if the account exists.
 3. If the account does not exist:
    1. Prompt the user to Create an account: